Blessed is the womb that bore Jesus!

 Daily Readings: Joel 4:12-21; Luke 11:27-28

-The concept of “Day of the Lord” occupies our attention in the reading from Hebrew Minor Prophet Joel.
-He calls it a day of harvest.
-He calls the people to the valley of decision as their wickedness is great.
-This day is accompanied by all kinds of apocalyptic signs such as darkening of sun and moon.
-The heavens and the earth stumble.
-With the Lord, nothing ends with destruction.
-He stands strong as a refuge for His people.
-He dwells in His holy mountain Zion.
-Jerusalem shall be holy.
-A fountain of water will flow from the house of the Lord.
-The oppressors of Judah will become desolate while Judah will remain thickly populated.
-When the Lord God is around us and if we place our faith and trust in Him, no one can be against us.
-Finally, everything depends upon us!
-Joel challenges God’s people to rely on Him more and more!
+The concept of the “Day of the Lord” occupies our attention in the reading from the Hebrew Minor Prophet Joel.
+He calls it a day of harvest and summons the people to the valley of decision, for their wickedness is great.
+This day is accompanied by various apocalyptic signs, such as the darkening of the sun and the moon, and the heavens and the earth trembling.
+Yet with the Lord, nothing ends in destruction.
+He stands firm as a refuge for His people.
+He dwells on His holy mountain, Zion.
+Jerusalem shall be holy, and a fountain of water will flow from the house of the Lord.
+The oppressors of Judah will become desolate, while Judah will remain thickly populated.
+When the Lord God is with us, and if we place our faith and trust in Him, no one can be against us.
+Finally, everything depends on us!
+Joel challenges God’s people to rely on Him more and more.

-St. Pope John XXIII brought renewal and restoration to Holy Mother Church through the convocation of the Second Vatican Council against all odds.
+St. Pope John XXIII brought renewal and restoration to the Holy Mother Church through the convocation of the Second Vatican Council, against all odds.
 He relied on God.
-Known for his humorous style of life, he lives in the hearts of the people as Papa Buono, the good Pope.
+Known for his humorous style of life, he lived in the hearts of the people as Papa Buono, the Good Pope.

-Call to Action: Holiness of life is brought about doing things that are simple with love of God and strong commitment.
-Do I attempt and dare to do my responsibility with utmost commitment?
+Call to Action: The holiness of life is brought about by doing simple things with love for God and a strong commitment.
+Do I dare to fulfill my responsibilities with the utmost dedication?

 Radio Veritas Asia (RVA), a media platform of the Catholic Church, aims to share Christ.
 RVA started in 1969 as a continental Catholic radio station to serve Asian countries in their respective local language, thus earning the tag “the Voice of Asian Christianity.”
 Responding to the emerging context, RVA embraced media platforms to connect with the global Asian audience via its 21 language websites and various social media platforms.